rajatgirotra/study/gitTutorial/README.txt

 prompt> git checkout new
-prompt> git merge master will just be a simple fast forward merge.. i.e git rebase new will bring all changes in branch new in master.
+prompt> git merge master will just be a simple fast forward merge. i.e git rebase new will bring all changes in branch new in master.

 Which you normally dont want to do.. instead only in the end when you want to merge everything from your feature branch back to master